Veera Ballala II

 His court was adorned with some of the most notable of medieval Kannada language poets including the Jain poets Janna and Nemichandra, and the Brahman poet Rudrabhatta.
 According to the historians Chopra et al., during his rule, the Hoysala kingdom consolidated into an independent empire commencing an age of "Hoysala imperialism".
-His architectural legacy includes among numerous ornate temples, the Kedareshwara temple, the Veera Narayana temple and the Amrutesvara temple.
+His architectural legacy includes numerous ornate temples, the Kedareshwara temple, the Veera Narayana temple and the Amrutesvara temple.
 He was ably supported in war and in administrative matters by his son, prince Vira Narasimha II, and crowned queen Umadevi.
-His other queen Cholamahadevi was a Chola princes.
+His other queen Cholamahadevi was a Chola princess.
 His daughter Somaladevi was given in marriage to the Chola monarch Kulothunga Chola III.